DohaHammouda/FirstResp/README.md

 A)Event Storming:

 Main events:
 Add Task: user creates a task with prorperties like: title, description and priority.
 Mark Task as complete: if the user mark a specific to complete, Task's "isComplete" flag is set to true.
 Delete task: when the user deletes a task, it's removed from TaskManager list.
 List Tasks: All tasks are being shown.

 Commands:
 addTask(title, description, priortity)
 MarkTaskComplete(title)
 deleteTask(title)
 listTasks()

 Aggregates:
 Task: represent a single to-do item.

-userInterface: helps user interaction with TaskManager.
+userInterface: hlps user interaction with TaskManager.
 TaskManager: manage the operations and inputs in tasks.

 Domains:
 TaskManagement: the core domain, responsible for managing tasks, adding, deleting, listing and updating their status.
 userManagment: supporting domain, add user's specific tasks.

-Notification system: supporting domain,triggers notifcations from (Task added and Task completed)

-Analytics and management: suppporting domain to analyze data from the tasks to generata insights.
+Notification system: supporting domain,triggers notifcations from (Task added and Task completed) Analytics and management: suppporting domain to analyze data from the tasks to generata insights.
 Extra supporting Domains (doesn’t exist just for expansion):
 Tag Management: it allows user to add tags to the task like work or personal.
 Schedueling and deadlines: it allows users to sync the tasks with their calander to keep an eye on the deadlines.
 Priority managment:handles tasks viewing to the user based on their priority.
 Collaberation and sharing: allows users to share their taks with team mebers and callobarate on them.
 Audit and history: keep track of changes on taks.

 Core Domain Diagram on Miro: